facebookresearch/nevergrad/docs/winners2020.rst

 .. _winners2020:

-Results of the OpenCompetition2020_ _OpenCompetition2020:https://github.com/facebookresearch/nevergrad/blob/master/docs/opencompetition2020.md are in :-)
+Results of the `Open Competition 2020 <https://github.com/facebookresearch/nevergrad/blob/master/docs/opencompetition2020.md>`_ are in :-)

 Open competition 2020
 =====================